k5iogura/darknetTWN/README.md

 Interation 100400(5000/class), steps x0.1 80%, 90%, lr=0.001 at no stage, M0, M1
 Interation 60400(3000/class), steps x0.1 80%, 90%, lr=0.001 at M2, M3

-## Staged training method for yolov2-voc.cfg
+## How to run STM for yolov2-voc.cfg
 1. prepare official weights that include full precision weights or train your model.cfg with VOC dataset.
    I wget yolov2-voc.weights from pjreddie web site.
    And prepare .data file too.